sxyu/svox2/README.md

 `./launch.sh <exp_name> <GPU_id> <data_dir> -c configs/custom.json`

+custom.json was used for the real lego bulldozer scene.
-You can also try `configs/custom_alt.json` which has some minor differences.
+You can also try `configs/custom_alt.json` which has some minor differences **especially that near_clip is eliminated**.
+If the scene's central object is totally messed up, this might be due to the aggressive near clip, and the alt config fixes it.
 You may need to tune the TV for best results.

 To render a video, please see the "rendering a spiral" section.
 To convert to a svox1-compatible PlenOctree (not perfect quality since interpolation is not implemented) you can try `to_svox1.py <ckpt>`

+### Recent updates

+- Removed COLMAP undistorter since it is very unhelpful (using SIMPLE_PINHOLE for simplicity, could easily use OPENCV camera instead)
+- Updated the camera normalization

 ## Random tip: how to make pip install faster for native extensions

 You may notice that this CUDA extension takes forever to install.
 A suggestion is using ninja.
 On Ubuntu, install it with `sudo apt install ninja-build`.
-Then set the environment variable `MAX_JOBS` to the number of CPUS to use in parallel (e.g. 12) in your shell startup script.
 This will enable parallel compilation and significantly improve iteration speed.